 Delegation of Financial Authority Framework, financial authority is delegated to the Presiding Officer (Chair) of the Tribunal.
-The Presiding Officer is required to ensure that public funds are used with integrity and honesty.
+The Presiding n accordance with the Ministry of Labour's are used with integrity and honesty.
 The Tribunal's operating budget is included in the Ministry of Labour's estimates and allocation process, and the Tribunal is required to report to the Ministry each quarter with respect to its expenditures and planned future financial commitments.
 The total annual remuneration paid by the Tribunal for OIC appointees was \$ 173,500.
 A cost-sharing of salaries with the Ontario Labour Relations Board is in place.